Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Helpfully, AWeber lets you design simple landing pages that can be easily used in conjunction with advertising campaigns (reducing the need to rely on fairly pricey third-party solutions to create them).

-The landing page builder is very straightforward to use, a decent range of templates is available (around 162 at time of time of writing), and you can make use of some free stock photos19 regular fonts and 24 different web fonts when designing your page.
+The landing page builder is very straightforward to use, a decent range of templates is available (around 162 at time of time of writing), and you can make use of some free stock photos,19 standard fonts and 24 web fonts when designing your page.

 All AWeber plans let you add Google Analytics to your landing pages, which is useful for assessing the general performance of advertising campaigns.
 However, if you want to evaluate ad campaigns using a Facebook Pixel, you’ll need to be on a ‘Plus’ or ‘Unlimited’ plan to do so.